orlof/dcpu-admiral/README.md

 cls_stmt ::=  "cls"
 </pre>

-"cls" (for clear screen) clears the LEM1802 screen and restores cursor to top left -corner position.
+"cls" (for clear screen) clears the LEM1802 screen and restores cursor to top left -corner position. "cls" also works in hi-res mode.

 <h6>reset</h6>
 <pre>